It’s half-baked.

 Also of note is the utter lack of grouping for Apple IDs, or being able to set up family accounts in iCloud.

-Again, Google does this right – in Apps for Domains, where a master account can manage a set of services for accounts under the same domain, and where you can set up two-factor auth for any account1.
+Again, Google does this right – in Apps for Domains, where a master account can manage a set of services for accounts under the same domain, and where you can set up two-factor authentication for any account1.

 But one requirement for this that I don’t see Apple doing anytime soon is being able to migrate all my purchases (and my wife’s) to another Apple ID.
-I’d actually pay to be able to maintain my current Apple ID for mail, Messages and iCloud and transfer all my purchases to a family account ID that held no services whatsoever.
+I’d actually pay to be able to maintain my current Apple ID for mail, Messages, and iCloud and transfer all my purchases to a family account ID that held no services whatsoever.

 But I digress.

-Remember that once you start fiddling with Find my iPhone to get a verification code for purchasing the next Angry Birds.
+Remember that once you start fiddling with Find My iPhone to get a verification code for purchasing the next Angry Birds.

 And back up often, just in case.